EU governments ban malaria drug for COVID-19, trial paused as safety fears grow

 Germany is looking at The Lancet study and the WHO’s decision but has not made any decision about new guidance on hydroxychloroquine, a spokeswoman for its drugs regulator said.

+The U.S. Food and Drug Administration has allowed healthcare providers to use hydroxychloroquine for COVID-19 through an emergency-use authorization, but has not approved them to treat it.
+It also warned in April, that for safety reasons, the drug should be used only for hospitalized COVID-19 patients or those in clinical trials.

+The agency did not respond to queries asking whether it was reconsidering the emergency-use authorization.

-Reporting by Matthias Blamont in Paris, Emilio Parodi in Milan, Marine Strauss in Brussels, Ludwig Burger in Frankfurt and Alistair Smout in London; Writing by Josephine Mason and John Miller; Editing by Mark Heinrich and Peter Graff
+Reporting by Matthias Blamont in Paris, Emilio Parodi in Milan, Marine Strauss in Brussels, Ludwig Burger in Frankfurt, Alistair Smout in London and Michael Erman in New York; Writing by Josephine Mason and John Miller; Editing by Mark Heinrich/Peter Graff and Grant McCool